br3xk/LSTM-and-seq2seq-LSTM-surrogate-models-for-street-scale-flood-forecasting/README.md

 2. "lstm_44_pred.py" or "s2s_lstm_44_pred.py" loads the best model, predicts future water depth for train and test data and saves predictions to CSV files.
 It also plots water depth from LSTM/seq2seq LSTM and ground-truth TUFLOW for 6 streets.

-The input data is available on Hydroshare (Roy, 2023).
+The input data is available on Hydroshare (Roy et al., 2023).

 References: